-NPR's business news starts with a big fine for Johnson & Johnson.
+NPR's business news starts with falling profits for UBS.

 (SOUNDBITE OF MUSIC)